How to Remove Coffee Stains

 An oily residue may remain from some of these cleaning tactics.
 This is easily remedied, however, by gently pouring some cornmeal over the oily region.
 Make sure the fabric is completely dry prior to adding the cornmeal.
 Do not grind the powder into the fabric, or more damage may occur.
 Leave the cornmeal in place for 15 to 20 minutes, allowing it plenty of time to absorb the oil.
 Brush off the excess cornmeal, and repeat if necessary.

-How To Remove Coffee Stains From Your Carpet
+How to Remove Coffee Stains From Your Carpet

 The following video contains step-by-step instructions for removing a coffee stain from a carpet.
 This is one of the most useful videos I have seen, as they demonstrate various techniques that are used in the cleaning of other coffee stained items.

-Other Stain Removal Hubs
+Other Stain Removal Techniques

 - Removing Blood Stains

 Blood stains are common in every household and numerous home treatments have been devised to remove blood from almost any surface.
 Blood stains are notorious for being particularly difficult to remove,...

 Lipstick is essentially a dye in an oily base, which makes stain removal difficult without the proper techniques.
 Luckily, a few home remedies exist to help you kiss those lipstick stains goodbye, mostly...

 Considered tannin stains because they originate from plants, ink stains are more difficult to remove than protein-based stains derived from animal products.
 Knowing what tactics work and what to avoid,...